Bicycle lock: U-locks and D-locks

 U-locks are more secure than most other kinds of locking mechanism because they are more resistant to cutting with high-leverage hand tools such as bolt cutters.
-However, most are still vulnerable to at least one type of exploit.
-For instance, if there is enough space for a thief to fit a jack into the U, the jack can produce enough leverage to break the lock.
-Another common brute force method to break open U-locks is to use a long length (perhaps 2 metre) of pipe to twist the lock open (although this method is more commonly used to defeat chain and cable locks).
-Like all locks, U-Locks are vulnerable to power tools such as portable angle grinders.
-A quality U-lock will advertise the material's hardness (relative resistance to grinding), its resistance to prying (expressed in tonnes, or pounds; for example, one might resist to 5 tonnes, which exceeds the 2-tonne capacity of a common car jack), as well as resistance to drilling into the keyhole itself.
+A common brute force method to break open U-locks is to use a long length (perhaps 2 metre) of pipe to twist the lock open (although this method is more commonly used to defeat chain and cable locks).